 Akkio will automatically run your input data through data engineering pipelines, including for preprocessing, standardization, and tasks like creating a cross-validation dataset.
 It automatically detects missing values, identifies outliers, and cleans and transforms the training data so it's ready for data analysis and model optimization.

 Further, Akkio lets you integrate with the data sources you already use to minimize the effort required to get your data.
 You can import data from tools like Salesforce, Snowflake, Google BigQuery, HubSpot, JSON, or a simple CSV.

 Once you've collected and organized your data, it's time to create models.
-Akkio's drag and drop interface makes it easy to build an ML workflow and quickly see results.
+Akkio's drag and drop interface makes it easy to build an ML workflow model and quickly see results.

-Akkio's workflow editor allows you to build your model in an easy-to-understand visual interface.
+Akkio's workflow management allows you to build your model in an easy-to-understand visual interface.
 Traditionally, the model training process for machine learning (ML) has been opaque and difficult to reproduce.
 Even for experienced data scientists, it can be hard to know why a particular model performs well on a given task.

 This is in part because the process of tweaking algorithms and parameters to get the best performance is a series of educated guesses, rather than a well-defined process.

 The advantage of using a platform like Akkio is that it can take into account the vast number of variables that can affect the performance of a machine learning model.

 For example, if you're trying to predict whether or not a customer will churn, you might consider factors such as how much they've spent in the past, how often they've interacted with your company, and how recently they last interacted.